Designing for Online Sheet Metal Bending Services

 For the fastest turnaround on your order, we recommend designing your parts in a CAD software, such as Fusion360, AutoCAD, or SolidWorks.

-There are a two main things to note when designing for bending: bend lines and bend deductions.
+There are two main things to note when designing for bending: bend locations and bend deductions.
 We’ll cover both of these points and more.

-Once you’ve planned your bends, you will need to indicate where on your part you want the bend(s) to occur.
+Once you’ve planned your bends, you will need to add lines to indicate where on your part you want the bend(s) to occur if you’ll be uploading a 2D file.
 We refer to these as the bend lines.
-On your flat file, you will indicate these lines differently depending on what file you are using.
+You will indicate these lines differently depending on what file you are using.
 The following table explains exactly what indication we need from your software:

 Fusion360.dxfSolid line (default)